tillbiskup/labinform-datasafe/docs/index.rst

 *A local repository for "warm" research data.*

 Welcome!
-This is the documentation for the LabInform datasafe component, the **data store for "warm" research data** that is part of the `LabInform laboratory information and management system <https://www.labinform.de/>`_ (LIMS).
-One key aspect of handling data is to safely store them in one place and access them via unique identifiers (here: a *Lab Object Identifier*, LOI).
+This is the documentation for the LabInform datasafe component, the **local repository for "warm" research data** that is part of the `LabInform laboratory information and management system <https://www.labinform.de/>`_ (LIMS).
+One key aspect of handling data is to safely store them in one place and access them via **unique and stable identifiers** (here: a *Lab Object Identifier*, LOI).
 While data belonging to (textual) publications can often be stored in public repositories, we need a safe place for all our (unpublished) data, starting with their acquisition and independent of their current state.
 This is meant by "warm" research data -- a term coined by `scientists from KIT <https://doi.org/10.5334/dsj-2021-008>`_.

 Features